Tayherb/ESP-Chess-Board/README.md

 This project is the design and construction of the physical board.
 For board programming see https://github.com/scottyob/esp-chess

-Design file formats
+Design file formats:

-DXF and STP files are available for CNC programming. (laser, etc) DXF can also be printed 1:1 scale for using as manual cutting templates.
+*DXF and STP files are available for CNC programming. (laser, etc) *DXF can also be printed 1:1 scale for using as manual cutting templates.
-I imported the individual STP files into FreeCAD to provide the assembly model in a freely available 3D design platform.
+*FreeCAD file provides the assembly model in a freely available 3D design platform.
 (Otherwise, I don’t use FreeCAD and am not familiar with it.)

 Design philosophy is for a DIY chess board enclosure with 3mm thick components that can be made with hand tools if desired.